 By Matt on May 3, 2011

-CAGV and the community of Santa Barbara wishes to thank Vons Grocery Stores in Santa Barbara for discounting gift cards worth $100 each to give people in exchange for firearms turned on at the June 14th Gun Buyback.
+CAGV and the community of Santa Barbara wish to thank Vons Grocery Stores in Santa Barbara for providing CAGV with gift cards at a discounted rate which we in turn were able to give to people in exchange for their firearms.
 This generous donation facilitated CAGV’s offer of $100 for a handgun, rifle or shotgun and $200 for an assault weapon.
 Kudos to Vons Grocery Stores for their donation towards a safer community.

 Chris & Mark Silverstein